Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 I've raised state capacity. that translates straight into:
 - lower marginal cost of one deep‑work hour
 - bigger slack buffer I can reinvest in upskilling
-- stable, linear slack that is generated again and again. — same math as countries finally breaking transport bottlenecks and watching exports explode.
+- stable, linear slack that is generated again and again.

+all of this mean you should expect me to perform at a much higher baseline rate, in my next year in university.

 I have been gaining these foundations at a reliable rate, including having most of them already, compared  to a year ago.
 A year ago, I didn't have any of this, and made enough mistakes to learn how to solve them.